-Absence is No further action will be taken. authorised in accordance with absence reporting/ Absence is recorded for information. monitoring procedure Where there are concerns relating to absences across modules (i.e. the student's overall attendance is decreasing), or there are concerns around progress, a referral may be made to Student Support.
-1 unauthorised absence An email is sent to the student advising of the absence. absence Absence advice will be copied to the relevant Head of Course.
-2 unauthorised absences A second email will be issued to the student and a meeting arranged between the student and the Head of Course to discuss the matter further and to see what additional support the student might require.
-3 unauthorised absences A third email will be issued and a meeting arranged with the Director / Deputy Director of the School.
+No further action will be taken.
+Absence is recorded for information.
+Where there are concerns relating to absences across modules (i.e. the student's overall attendance is decreasing), or there are concerns around progress, a referral may be made to Student Support.
+An email is sent to the student advising of the absence.
+Absence advice will be copied to the relevant Head of Course.
+A second email will be issued to the student and a meeting arranged between the student and the Head of Course to discuss the matter further and to see what additional support the student might require.
+Additional White the land of the Control of the Birnston A third email will be issued and a meeting arranged with the Director / Deputy Director of the School.
 Further support will be offered to the student.
-For Tier 4 students, a copy will be sent to the International Services Team for information.
-4 unauthorised absences A final email will be issued to the student confirming they have failed the PCC due to absence and they will receive a fail mark for the module.
+For Tier 4 students, a servicial be contact to the International Comisses For Tier 4 students, a copy will be sent to the International Services Team for information. ream for information.
+A final email will be issued to the student confirming they have failed the PCC due to absence and they will receive a fail mark for the module. module.
 The case will then be referred to the Student Progress Team, who may refer it to the Dean in some cases, and the International Services Team (if applicable).
 The case may then be referred to the Board of Examiners.
 The Board of Examiners will receive a report on any unauthorised absences under the PCC and will determine whether to award a fail mark for the module.
 If necessary, an interim Board of Examiners will be convened in Terms 1 or 2 to consider the progress of students who have failed the PCC.
 Please see next paragraph.